Adrien2305/TD_Note-Client-Serveur/README.md

 ## TD_Client/Server By Adrien Esther
-This project work is to create a client Server application and set up a communication protocol (UDP) between the two entities.
+This project work is to create a client Server application and set up a communication protocol between the two entities.
 On the server we will have the images example ```img.jpeg``` then the client will ask the server to retrieve the image.
 ## --------------------------------------------------------------------------------------
 ## Installation of python3 libraries
 ```sh